 - If you want to operate the STG in voltage mode, you have to select "Voltage" in Output Mode of the main window of MC_Stimulus II.
 You will usually use the + and GND outputs.
 The output signal is identical with the programmed signal in the normal ranges of the electronics' accuracy.
-See illustration "Voltage mode: Standard Setup". - The output signals are inverted (multiplied by -1) if you use the - outputs. - If you use the voltage between + and -, the output signal amplitude is doubled.
-The represents the ground (replaces GND) in this case.
-See illustration "Voltage mode: Doubled output signal amplitude". - A bipolar stimulation is recommended for extracellular recordings from microelectrode arrays (MEAs) if a very high output signal density in a defined area between two neighboring stimulating electrodes is needed.
-The current that is delivered by the first electrode flows directly back to the second electrode so that the surrounding tissue is not affected.
-See illustration "Voltage mode: Bipolar stimulation". - In the following example, you see a signal in the MC_Stimulus II display and the resulting output signals for the different connection options (viewed in a MC_Rack Data Display).
+The output signals are inverted (multiplied by -1) if you use the outputs. - In the following example, you see a signal in the MC_Stimulus II display and the resulting output signals for the different connection options (viewed in a MC_Rack Data Display).

-Programmed stimulus protocol viewed in MC_Stimulus
+Programmed stimulus protocol viewed in MC_Stimulus:

-STG output signals: +U to GND
+STG output signals: